coffeemartin/Modeling-Patient-Complaints-by-Using-R/README.md

 # Modeling-Patient-Complaints
-Predicting the Number of Patients' Complaints against Emergency Department Doctors Based on Doctor's Demographic Characteristics
+This folder contains a modeling report on "Predicting the Number of Patients' Complaints against Emergency Department Doctors Based on Doctor's Demographic Characteristics"